taih304/Linux-Shell/Unix commands/README.md

 **Shell** is a command interpreter, which interprets the command which the user gives to the kernel.
 It can also be defined as an interface between a user and operating system.
+A separate compiler is not required to execute a shell program.
+The shell itself interprets the command in the shell program and executes them.

 ### Basic shell script